 Southwestern College is a safe institution, but crime does occur from time to time.
 It is therefore imperative the College Police Department works in close collaboration with other departments of the college along with students, faculty, and staff members to identify potential vulnerabilities and risks.
 Communication and trust are essential components of that collaboration.
-The College Police encourage the prompt reporting of any criminal or suspicious activity.
+The College Police Department is committed to providing a secure campus environment for the safety of our students, faculty, and staff.
+The College Police Department encourages the prompt reporting of any criminal or suspicious activity.